-Confirm SVR Successful viral eradication is defined as undetectable plasma HCV RNA using a highly sensitive PCR assay 12 weeks after completion of DAA therapy (SVR).
-This time point has shown excellent correlation with the previously used SVR24.62 Late relapse after SVR is very uncommon (< 0.5%), and the reappearance of HCV after this time point is most frequently due to reinfection.
+Successful viral eradication is defined as undetectable plasma HCV RNA using a highly sensitive PCR assay 12 weeks after completion of DAA therapy (SVR).
+This time point has shown excellent correlation with the previously used SVR24.
+Late relapse after SVR is very uncommon (< 0.5%), and the reappearance of HCV after this time point is most frequently due to reinfection.
 People who do not have cirrhosis and who have normal liver function test results after SVR (males, ALT < 30 U/L; females, ALT < 19 U/L) have no further need of specialist liver services and can be medically managed as if they never had HCV infection.
 There is no reason to repeat anti-HCV serological tests.
 It should be reiterated to all people who have achieved SVR that persistence of anti-HCV antibodies is expected and that this does not represent active infection, nor does it confer immunity to reinfection.
+The medical records of patients for whom SVR is confirmed should be amended to reflect that they are no longer living with HCV.

 Those who fail to achieve SVR should be assessed for explanations for treatment failure (especially adherence, drug resistance and reinfection).
 Retreatment should be considered as appropriate.
 In this setting, referral to an expert treatment centre is advisable.